About the ILC

 Founded in March 2011, when the University of South Alabama's Online Learning Lab (OLL) and the Program for the Enhancement of Teaching and Learning (PETAL) pooled personnel and resources to form a new department under the auspices of Academic Affairs.

-The Online Learning Lab (with Dr. Dempsey and four Instructional Design grad students) began offering faculty development and technology training in 1988.
+The Online Learning Lab (with Dr. Jack Dempsey and four Instructional Design grad students) began offering faculty development and technology training in 1998.